ropensci-archive/bomrang/cran-comments.md

 available corrected an issue where previously it only fetched data for stations that currently reported

+- Enforce standardised output for `get_coastal_forecast()`.
+In some cases BOM does not report all fields available, _bomrang_ will always report these with `NA` if empty

 ## Minor changes

 - Add new functionality to interact with and download radar imagery from BOM,